isomerpages/moe-fernvalepri/_our-school-info/Our Library/Library Administration.md

 #### **Opening Hours**
 * Mondays to Fridays (7.40am to 3.00pm)
 * School holidays (8am to 12pm)
-* Closed on Sat, Sun ands Public Holidays.
+* Closed on Saturdays, Sundays and Public Holidays.

 #### **Borrowing and Renewal**
 * The **original** EZ-link student pass functions as a library card.